pavel-maltsev/IBM-Cloud-Pak-for-Data/Data Lineage/Lab1_data_lineage_ETL_Postgres_1_Data_Pipelines_creation.md

 ![alt text](/Data%20Lineage/images/dsx_address-22.png)

-Use the pencil icon next to it to rename it to "full_address"
+Use the pencil icon next to it to rename it to "full_address".

 ![alt text](/Data%20Lineage/images/dsx_address-23.png)

-Change the Data type for full_address column to Varchar(300)
+Change the Data type for full_address column to Varchar(300).

-Build the Expression for this column by clicking the pencil icon next to it and filling in the derivation
+Build the Expression for this column by clicking the pencil icon next to it and filling in the derivation:

 ```
 Link_7.address : "|" : Link_7.city : "|" : Link_7.district : "|" : Link_7.country : "|" : Link_7.postal_code